simulation-based-inference/simulation-based-inference.github.io/_posts/2022-07-20-swyft-truncated-marginal-neural-ratio-estimation-in-python.md

 ---
 title: "swyft: Truncated Marginal Neural Ratio Estimation in Python"
+author: "BK Miller, A Cole, C Weniger, F Nattino, O Ku… - Journal of Open …, 2022 - joss.theoj.org"
 hero_title: "Papers"
 categories:
   - Uncategorized
 tags:
   - paper
 ---
-BK Miller, A Cole, C Weniger, F Nattino, O Ku… - Journal of Open …, 2022 - joss.theoj.org

 [cited by](https://scholar.google.com/scholar?cites=2789752983513578176&as_sdt=5,44&sciodt=0,44&hl=en&num=20)

 >… Simulation-based inference (SBI) is a machine learning technique which applies a simulator, a fitted statistical surrogate model, and a set of prior beliefs to estimate a …